Do All DAWs Sound the Same? The Truth Behind DAW Sound Differences

 In 2008, I jumped fully into Ableton.

-It gave me that familiar organic vibe I’d felt in Cubase—the immediacy, the flow, the freedom to build without overthinking.
+It gave me that familiar organic vibe I’d felt in Cubase - the immediacy, the flow, the freedom to build without overthinking.
 I loved making music in Ableton.
-But when it came to mixing, I struggled to get the sound I needed.
+But when it came to mixing, I struggled to get the sound I wanted.

-So I’d often bounce stems out and mix in Logic, which gave me the final results I was after.
+So I’d often bounce stems out and mix in Logic, which gave me the polished, cohesive results I was after.

 Pro Tools: Surgical Separation and Solid Results